Limits of CSP Problems and Efficient Parameter Testing: Graph and graphon parameter testability

 \end{definition} With slight abuse of notation we will also use the notion of $\beta$-testability for a family containing only a single function $\beta$.
 The term \emph{efficient testability} will serve as shorthand for $\beta$-testability for some (family) of functions $\beta(\varepsilon)$ that are polynomial in $\frac{1}{\varepsilon}$.
-We refer to the smallest~$\beta$ also as the \emph{sample complexity} of $f$ for which it is $\beta$-testable.
+One could rephrase this in the light of \Cref{ch3:defeff} by saying that a testable parameter $f$ is efficiently testable if its sample complexity is polynomial in $1/\varepsilon$.

+We will often deal with statistics that are required to be highly concentrated around their mean, this might be important for us even if their mean is not known to us in advance.
+A quite universal tool for this purpose is a Chernoff-type large deviation result, the Azuma-Hoeffding-inequality for martingales with bounded jumps.
+Mostly, we require the formulation given below, see e.g. \cite{AlSp} for a standard proof and a wide range of applications.
+We will also apply a more elaborate version of this concentration inequality below. \begin{lemma}[Azuma-Hoeffding-inequality] Let $(M_k)_{k=0}^n$ be a super-martingale with the natural filtration such that with probability $1$ for every $k\in[n]$ we have $|M_k-M_{k-1}|\leq c_k$.
+Then for every $\varepsilon>0$ we have